JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 Why is Github even interesting for someone who'd like to document its project?
 Github, through its version control system, is indeed a more than relevant tool for keeping track of one's project and letting people (within *and* outside of your team) know about *what is and has been going on*: it automatically records all the changes that have been done and stores the steps that have been taken throughout any project that it hosts.
+For the rest, let me quote the [Github page](https://guides.github.com/features/wikis/) responsible of presenting Github as a documentation tool:

+> Good documentation is key to the success of any project.
+Making documentation accessible enables people to learn about a project; making it easy to update ensures that documentation stays relevant.

+> Two common ways to document a project are README files and wikis:

+> README files are a quick and simple way for other users to learn more about your work.

+> Wikis on GitHub help you present in-depth information about your project in a useful way.

+> It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first find your work.

 ### Start using Github